keonik/github-gists/README.md

 -   Realized I needed a database and a way to write to it so I threw in Postgres and Docker for ease of startup
 -   Refreshed on how to make a REST Data source
 -   Made REST resource then a quick and dirty graphql api using that service
+-   Create queries to get list of gists
+-   Decided to switch to frontend because I figured the favoriting was going to be a little more thought
+-   Finished up a search example in the frontend (had to add in some of my favorite tooling to make the Developer experience fun)
+-   Realized gist files were keys with a file instead of the file array I was expecting.
+I reworked the RESTDataSource to make that fit my situation
+-   Worked on the gist page renderer showing files in a table
+-   Realized I was already over an hour so I tried to cut corners to keep it under 2 hours.
+-   Got a favorite mutation wired up using prisma orm and javascript
+-   Proved it was working in the frontend for favoriting/unfavoriting
+-   Had about 20 minutes left to work the favorites page
+-   Realized I wouldn't have time to work on relating gists back to favorited and vice versa so I just got the favorited page working enough to show it lists all the favorites and can navigate to each gist by id
+-   At this point I realized if I had more time I would try to go the apollo federated route because this github gist api can be independent from the favorited service and could just be an extension of the existing service.
+My stitching/ entity extension knowledge wasn't solid enough for a 2 hour coding challenge :\ but if I had more time I'd figure it out :)